 An in-depth exploration of this question led to a striking finding: embracing diversity and knowing more about audience and mission are OUTGROWTHS of the uber concern of financing and sustainability.

-On May 14-16, 2015, Journalism That Matters brought a diverse group of 30 journalists, funders, media outlet members, and others out of their functional silos to grapple with the present and future of independent journalism.
+On May 14-16, 2015, Journalism That Matters brought a diverse group of 30 journalists, funders, editors, publishers, and others out of their functional silos to grapple with the present and future of independent journalism.
 Our intent was not to find answers to a narrowly focused convening on revenue, but to open up questions for a multi-faceted exchange fed by perspectives of all who have a stake in the future of the sector.

-Out of a rich and sometimes contentious dialogue, including intense conversations about race, potential solutions emerged for funding and infrastructure.
+Out of a rich and sometimes contentious dialogue, including intense conversations about race, potential solutions emerged for revenue and infrastructure.
 In fact, conversations about funding, community, and race spurred a visceral understanding that the real heart of the work is fostering an inclusive independent journalism sector centered on the full spectrum of community and audience.

 We knew the future of independent journalism would involve a rethinking of revenue.
 The initial impetus for this convening was Bill Moyers’ musing that our democracy would be profoundly strengthened if large foundations could devote a tiny fraction of their budgets to a trust fund for independent journalism.
 Moyers has been a longtime champion of feisty journalism free from the influence of government, corporations and other big money interests - the basic definition of independent journalism.